class Transaction

 *

-* Depending on the nesting level of the object, this leads to a COMMIT (for
+* state of the transaction stack, this leads to a COMMIT (for a root item)

-* a root item) or to a RELEASE SAVEPOINT (for a savepoint item) executed on
+* or to a RELEASE SAVEPOINT (for a savepoint item) executed on the database.

 */